 - After securing the patch, turn the cap inside out.

-- Start sewing through the cap with the needle and work your way around the patch and continue sewing until you reach the starting point.
-When you reach the starting point, simply tie the thread in a knot, and you’re done.
+- Start sewing through the cap with the needle, work your way around the patch, and continue sewing until you reach the starting point.
+When you get the starting point, tie the thread in a knot, and you’re done.

 3. DIY Patched Easter Shirt

 If you’re looking for creative things to do at home this Easter, then this DIY patched Easter shirt is perfect for you and your little girl.
-I’m sure you’ll both have a great time selecting patches from our site.
+You’ll both have a great time selecting patches from our site.
 From start to finish, the whole process will be so much fun for both of you, and I’m sure you’ll be proud of the finished product.

-*For best result, iron the patches one by one to the shirt to make sure that it is appropriately aligned.
+For the best result, iron the patches one by one to the shirt to ensure it is appropriately aligned.

-- Preheat iron into the hottest temperature setting without steam and place the shirt on a hard, flat pressing surface.
+- Preheat the iron to the hottest setting without steam and place the shirt on a hard, flat, pressing surface.